-One should ensure that some practical benefit is derived from the candles after Yom Tov begins.
-One needs to be especially attentive to this on Shmini Atzeres, when it is common for the entire family to be at Shule until late.
+One should ensure that practical benefit is derived from the candles after nightfall (such as arranging for someone to eat by its light, or to illuminate a place that needs to be used and would otherwise remain dark).
+One needs to be especially attentive to this on Shmini Atzeres, as it is common for the entire family to be at Shule until late.